 Where to start

-First, you need to work out what you want.
+To land your dream job, first, you need to work out what you want.
 While you may have numerous transferable skills and preferred industries, it's important to narrow your search to the most relevant roles.
 List your skills and compare them to:

 A different approach to job hunting